gxosty/sockspp/README.md

 ### Current Features

-* CONNECT Command Support: sockspp currently supports the CONNECT command.
+* CONNECT support

+* UDP ASSOCIATE support

-* IPv4 and IPv6: Full support for both IPv4 and IPv6 addresses for CONNECT operations.
+* IPv4 and IPv6: Full support for both IPv4 and IPv6 addresses.

 * Asynchronous/Event-Driven: Designed from the ground up with an event-driven architecture to avoid the complexities and overhead of multiple threads.